 Edgbarrow Sixth Form Centre offers a 'college' atmosphere with its own space and dress code.
 The centre provides a light, vibrant learning environment: a pleasant place in which to work!
 The centre contains ten specialist Sixth Form teaching spaces.
-Removable walls between classrooms create flexible learning areas for welcoming guest speakers and housing As you move through the building, the Atrium is a quiet space for work and research during lessons.
+Removable walls between classrooms create flexible learning areas for welcoming guest speakers and housing

+As you move through the building, the Atrium is a quiet space for work and research during lessons.
 There is also a silent study area for focused work.
 The centre is also equipped with computer suites in air-conditioned rooms and has a lift to the upper floor to provide disabled access to all areas.
 We have our own café, for the sole use of Sixth Formers and staff.

+Lourea Ind

+Level 3 Vocational

+Health and Social Care

+Information Technology

+Travel and Tourism

+Sport and Exercise Science

+Applied Science

+Business

+Music

+Criminology

+Course Index

+Subjects Art Biology Business Chemistry Computer Science Design and Technology Product Design Drama and Theatre Studies Economics English Language English Literature Film Studies Geography History

+57

+, S

+300

+67

+57

+3

+- Languages • French Spanish

+- Law Mathematics Further Mathematics Philosophy, Ethics and Religion Photography Physical Education Physics Politics Psychology Sociology

+AS Core Maths B

-Course Index Subjects Art Biology Business Chemistry Computer Science Design and Technology Product Design Drama and Theatre Studies Economics English Language English Literature Film Studies Geography History "Leaders have designed a rich curriculum for all year groups, including in the Sixth Form."
-Ofsted Unfortunately, if there are insufficient students opting for a subject, we are not always able to offer all of the courses illustrated in this booklet.
+"Leaders have designed a rich curriculum for all year groups, including in the Sixth Form."
+Ofsted

+Unfortunately, if there are insufficient students opting for a subject, we are not always able to offer all of the courses illustrated in this booklet.
 Consequently, courses may be withdrawn at any point up to and including the September of Year 12.
-L'Anrea Inda

-- Languages

-- French

-- Spanish

-- Law

-- Mathematics

-- Further Mathematics

-- Philosophy, Ethics and Religion

-- Photography

-- Physical Education

-- Physics

-- Politics

-- Psychology

-- Sociology

-- AS Core Maths B

-Level 3 Vocational

-Sin

-5

-ndex

-Business Criminology Health and Social Care Music Information Technology Performing Arts Sport and Exercise Science Travel and Tourism
+Entry Requirements

+Please refer to the tables below for our entry requirements.
+Please ensure that you check individual course requirements as some courses require grades in specific subjects or previous study of a subject, or that students can demonstrate skills relevant to the course.

+Standard entry requirements

+A-Level 5 GCSEs at grade 5 including Maths and English

+BTEC 5 GCSEs at grade 4 including Maths and English

+Subject-specific entry re quirements

+Subject Grade required / subject or skills required

+A-Level Mathematics Grade 7 in GCSE Maths

+A-Level Further Mathematics Grade 8 in GCSE Maths.
+A-Level Maths must be studied alongside.

+A-Level Computer Science Grade 7 in GCSE Maths or GCSE Computer Science/proficiency in coding

+A-Level Biology Grade 6 in two or more GCSE Single Sciences or 6-6 in Combined Science Core Maths is recommended if A-Level Maths is not studied.

+A-Level Chemistry Grade 6 in two or more GCSE Single Sciences or 6-6 in Combined Science.
+A-Level Maths is recommended to be taken alongside these.

+A-Level Physics Grade 6 in two or more GCSE Single Sciences or 6-6 in Combined Science.
+A-Level Maths is recommended to be taken alongside these.

+A-Level PE GCSE or talent in sport suitable for assessment

+Product Design GCSE Design & Technology or Engineering

+Music GCSE Music or working at grade 4+

+Art GCSE Art

+Photography GCSE in a creative subject

+French or Spanish GCSE must have been studied at the higher tier

+5 GCSEs at grade 5 including Maths and English

+5 GCSEs at grade 4 including Maths and English

 A Level Courses

-To study A-Level courses, a student must secure five Grade 5s at GCSE (or vocational course Distinctions), including either English or Maths.
-To study a specific A-Level course, a student must secure at least a Grade 6 in that subject (or a similar specified subject/s).
-Please see individual course requirements.

-Art

 Introduction to the course

 Students are able to work in painting and drawing, sculpture and ceramics, printmaking, digital and video art and mixed media.
 Students are required to submit a coursework portfolio containing a personal investigation and complete an examination project.

 Each student will include in their portfolio: